Still have more questions? Email us at Info@PurpleTuesday.org.uk

 What are participants being asked to do?

-Every participant must commit to at least one action aimed at improving the customer experience for disabled people.
+All participants must commit to at least one action aimed at improving the customer experience for disabled people.

 What resources will be made available?

-• Online accessibility assignment guide
+- Online accessibility top tips guide

-• A site accessibility assessment guide
+- A site accessibility top tips guide

-• A customer service guide
+- A customer service top tips guide

-• Various template letters to promote Purple Tuesday.
+- Various template letters to promote Purple Tuesday

 Who can get involved?